playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 <iframe data-frame-title="React Working forwardRef - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-working-forward-ref-67?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-As we can see, `forwardRef` accepts slightly modified component function.
+As we can see, `forwardRef` accepts slightly modified component functions.
 While the first argument might look familiar as our place to access properties, our special property `ref` is passed as a second argument.

 We can then _forward_ that `ref` to wherever we want to gain access to an underlying DOM node in the child.